ToryHricisakova/anamorphic-tls/README.md

-# TLSLite-NG Baseline Demo
+# TLSLite-NG Anamorphic Demo

-This repository contains a baseline version of the [tlslite-ng](https://github.com/tomato42/tlslite-ng) Python TLS implementation.
+This repository contains a both a standard baseline version and the anamorphic version of the [tlslite-ng](https://github.com/tomato42/tlslite-ng) Python TLS implementation.
 It demonstrates a standard TLS 1.2 / 1.3 handshake using `demo/server.py` and `demo/client.py`.

+## README for `baseline-tls`

+# TLSLite-NG Anamorphic Demo

+This repository contains a modified version of [tlslite-ng](https://github.com/tomato42/tlslite-ng) that implements **Anamorphic Key Exchange and covert message embedding** functionality for TLS 1.2 and 1.3 handshakes.

+Switch to anamorphic branch to run the anamorphic channel.

 ---